 Check out these tips and tricks for choosing paint colors for your home.
 Achieve a beautiful look and feel every time!

 From Simply White and Revere Pewter, to Pure White and Repose Gray, choosing paint colors for a room can intimidate even the most experienced DIYer.
-With so many colors, finishes, and brands of paint on the market, it’s easy to understand why people live with builder’s beige as long as they do.
-In fact, when it’s time to repaint, many people play it safe with an off-white that often doesn’t complement the rest of their decor or evoke the feeling they want the room to have.
+With so many colors, finishes, and brands of paint on the market, it’s easy to understand why many live with builder’s beige for so long.
+In fact, when it’s time to repaint, most play it safe with an off-white that often doesn’t complement the decor or evoke the desired feeling.
 Can you relate?

 I’m here to reassure you that selecting the right paint colors doesn’t have to be as daunting as you may think if you spend some time considering a few factors.

-Think about how you want the room to feel.
+how do you want the room to feel?

 While color preferences are very individual, scientists have proven that certain colors have consistent emotional and physical effects.
 For instance, oranges and reds stimulate the appetite, making it a great choice for dining rooms.
 Purple is known to spark creativity and change, whereas brown connects us to the earth and makes us feel safe.
 Blue brings a feeling of peace and tranquility and green tends to connect us to nature and makes us feel secure.
 Finally, yellow is associated with sunshine, a stimulating color that can be too much in large doses, making it a poor choice for nurseries.

 Both natural and artificial light play a huge role in how a paint color will look in a room.
 For instance, rooms with a southern exposure will be washed in warm golden light and northern exposures tend to be cooler blue light.
 The same rules apply to types of light bulbs, whether incandescent or fluorescent or LED.